-The Zoonotic Antimicrobial Resistance Group consists of the group leader, DVM, PhD Annamari Heikinheimo, three PhD students Marie Verkola, Paula Kurittu and Venla Johansson and post doc researcher DVM, PhD Satu Olkkola and post doc researcher M.Sc.
-(Tech), PhD Banafsheh Khakipoor.
+The Zoonotic Antimicrobial Resistance Group consists of the group leader, DVM, PhD Annamari Heikinheimo, four PhD students Marie Verkola, Paula Kurittu, Venla Johansson and Viivi Heljanko and post doc researchers DVM, PhD Satu Olkkola and PhD Ananda Tiwari.
 The group is located on Viikki campus.

 I am DVM, PhD Annamari Heikinheimo, principal investigator of the Zoonotic Antimicrobial Research Group.
 I am fascinated about the microbes, trying to understand the behaviour of teh bacteria in the extremely complex phenomenon and major global health threat; antimicrobial resistance (AMR).
 I am thrilled about bacterial genomes and phenotypes, as well as human behaviour causing the rise of AMR.
 How to keep antimicrobials effective and how to avoid bacteria becoming resistant?

 Although I love my job, there is something I even love more - my family.
 They make me happy and busy when I am away from the work.
 I also love outdoor sports, scouting and dancing.

 I am a veterinarian and graduated from the University of Helsinki in 2016.
 Since autumn 2016 I have been writing my PhD thesis in Annamari Heikinheimo's group.
 My thesis deals with multiresistant zoonotic bacteria in Finland with the focus on the molecular epidemiology and prevention of livestock-associated methicillin-resistant Staphylococcus aureus CC398 (LA-MRSA).
 I have a keen interest in both veterinary and human medicine and thus I am very excited about this one health topic.